adamsol/Pyxell/docs/manual.md

 ### `continue` and `break`

-Inside loops you can use statements to exit the current iteration or the whole loop.
+You can use these statements to exit the current iteration or the whole loop.

 ```
 for i in 1..10 do